Hydraulic Radius Of Circular Pipe

 V = (1/n) * R<sub>h</sub><sup>(2/3)</sup> * S<sup>(1/2)</sup>

-The Manning's roughness coefficient (n) accounts for the frictional resistance exerted by the channel's surface.
-Different materials have different n values.
+Let's talk about the Manning's roughness coefficient (n) accounts for the frictional resistance exerted by the channel's surface.
+Here's the thing — different materials have different n values.
 A smoother surface (like a new concrete pipe) will have a lower n value, resulting in higher flow velocity for a given hydraulic radius and slope.

 The relationship highlights the importance of the hydraulic radius: A larger hydraulic radius leads to a greater flow velocity, all else being equal.
 This is because a larger hydraulic radius signifies a more efficient cross-section for flow, with less contact between the water and the pipe's walls (reducing frictional losses).